|A Healing Trip to Suncheon|

 Seonamsa Temple is one of the best places in Suncheon to relax as it has a very peaceful ambiance.
 The thick wooden groves and the valleys with trickling creeks leading up to the temple give the mind and the body a great sense of tranquility.
 Pass Seungseongyo, the famous arched bridge that provides passage over the creek below, and you will soon reach the temple.
 Seonamsa is estimated to be around 1,500 years old.
 The name Seonam (Heavenly Rock) derives its name from a legend that a heavenly being once played the game of Go at the temple grounds.

 The back garden of Seonamsa Temple features wild tea trees that are hundreds of years old, so while you are in Seonamsa Temple, make sure to visit the Suncheon Wild Tea House.
 Follow the road by the entrance to the temple and you will step into a forest of Hinoki Cypress.
 Walk along the forest for about 5 minutes and you will soon reach the tea house in a traditional hanok building.

-To the west of Mount Joggyesan in Songgwang-myeon County, Suncheon is Seonamsa Temple and to the east is Songgwangsa Temple.
+To the west of Mount Joggyesan in Songgwang-myeon County in Suncheon is Seonamsa Temple, and to the east is Songgwangsa Temple.
 Together with Tongdosa Temple and Haeinsa Temple, Songgwangsa is one of the three major temples in Korea.
 The name Songgwang means that 18 great monks will spread the teachings of Buddha.
 Songgwangsa is home to many Buddhist cultural assets and even has a museum.
 It is an historical temple that preserves the traditional Korean Buddhist heritage.

 Other tourist sites